-- What events made Cate feel unsafe on her night out? - · What did she think about doing to keep safe? - What did the police tell her she should do to keep safe?
-What do you think about this - Cate feels quite strongly that it's not just her responsibility to stay safe, what do you think? - Do men have similar pressures?
-Why is it different for them? - Whose responsibility is it to prevent violence and harassment of women?Why?
+- What events made Cate feel unsafe on her night out? - What did she think about doing to keep safe? - What did the police tell her she should do to keep safe? - Cate feels quite strongly that it's not just her responsibility to stay safe, what do you think? - Do men have similar pressures?
+Why is it different for them? - Whose responsibility is it to prevent violence and harassment of women?
+Why?